Application Requirements

 Prerequisite Courses

-- Applicants may have up to two (2) prerequisite courses in progress at the time of application, provided they are completed with a grade of B (3.0) or higher by September 1st.
-Official transcripts for these courses must be submitted to the University by October 1st, or the selected candidate will forfeit their seat.
+- Applicants may have up to two (2) prerequisite courses in progress at the time of application, provided they are completed with a grade of B (3.0) or higher by September 1.
+Official transcripts for these courses must be submitted to the university by October 1, or the selected candidate will forfeit their seat.

-- Prerequisite coursework has no expiration date, except for Anatomy and Physiology, which must be completed within the past seven (7) years at a two-year or four-year regionally accredited institution.
+- Prerequisite coursework has no expiration date, except for Human Anatomy and Physiology, which must be completed within the past seven (7) years.

 - All prerequisite course hour requirements are in semester hours.